 The title of my PhD thesis (completed at Manchester in Dec 2017) was Towards a relational approach to social justice: liberals, radicals, and Brazil's 'new social contract'.
 As well as theoretical analysis, the argument draws on the particular context of the recent history of Brazil since re-democratisation in the late 1980s, an episode commonly narrated as a case of a 'new social contract'.
 This aspect gains further insight from fieldwork relating to new participatory-democratic experiments in Brazil's social assistance sector.

-I have been course tutor on the GDI masters modules 'Development as Historical Change' and 'Global Inequalities and Social Development', and the undergraduate module ‘International Development: Principles, Policies, and Practice’.
+I am currently lecturer for the Politics, Governance and Development Policy pathway in the Development Fieldwork module.
+In the past I have been course tutor on the GDI masters modules 'Development as Historical Change' and 'Global Inequalities and Social Development', and the undergraduate module ‘International Development: Principles, Policies, and Practice’.

 I was recently Editorial Assistant for the forthcoming Oxford University Press Oxford Handbook of the Brazilian Economy.